yanseijiyan/RedfinPipeline/README.md

-# Redfin Analytics Pipeline
+# Real Estate Data Analytics ETL Project

 ## Overview
-The "Redfin Analytics" project is an implementation of an Extract, Transform and Load (ETL) workflow using Apache Airflow.
-The goal is to extract real estate market data from Redfin, perform specific transformations and load the results into an Amazon S3 bucket.
-The data will then be transferred to Snowflake for data analysis and feeding into a BI dashboard.
+This project is a comprehensive Redfin Real Estate Data Analytics ETL (Extract, Transform, Load) pipeline using Python, Apache Airflow, Snowpipe, Snowflake, and AWS services.
+The goal is to connect to the Redfin data center, extract real estate data using Python, transform the data with Pandas, and load it into an Amazon S3 bucket.
+Both the raw and transformed data will be stored in separate Amazon S3 buckets.

-## Transfer to Snowflake and Dashboard in BI
-After loading the data into S3, the next step will involve transferring the data to Snowflake.
-Configure your Snowflake credentials in the config.py file and add tasks to the DAG to carry out the transfer.

-Finally, using Business Intelligence (BI) tools such as Tableau, Power BI or Looker, you can create informative dashboards and visualizations from the data stored in Snowflake.
+Once the transformed data is available in the AWS S3 bucket, Snowpipe will be triggered automatically.
+Snowpipe will execute a COPY command to load the transformed data into a Snowflake data warehouse table.
+Finally, Power BI will be connected to the Snowflake data warehouse for visualization and insights.

+Apache Airflow, an open-source platform for orchestrating and scheduling workflows, will be used to automate and manage the entire ETL process.

-## Contributions
+## Project Components
-Feel free to contribute to this project!
-If you find problems or have suggestions for improvements, open an issue or send a pull request.
+Data Extraction (Python):

+Connects to the Redfin data center as a data source.
+Extracts real estate data using Python.
+Data Transformation (Pandas):

+Utilizes Pandas for data transformation tasks.
+Cleans and prepares the data for loading.
+Data Loading (Amazon S3):

+Loads the raw and transformed data into separate Amazon S3 buckets.
+Snowflake Integration (Snowpipe):

+Initiates Snowpipe to automatically run a COPY command and load transformed data into a Snowflake data warehouse table.
+Visualization (Power BI):

+Connects Power BI to the Snowflake data warehouse.
+Creates visualizations and obtains insights from the data.
+Workflow Orchestration (Apache Airflow):

+Utilizes Apache Airflow to orchestrate and automate the end-to-end ETL process.